Midlife in the United States (MIDUS 1), 1995-1996 (ICPSR 2760)

 Removed: Dataset 2, Main Sample: Weights for Respondents Completing Both the Telephone Survey and Mail Questionnaire, and Dataset 3, Main Sample: Weights for Respondents Completing at least the Telephone Survey, contained weighting information and variables that are now incorporated in Dataset 1, Main, Siblings, and Twin Data.
 All datasets have been renumbered consecutively.

 Sample View help for Sample

 Respondents were drawn from a nationally representative random-digit-dial sample of non-institutionalized, English-speaking adults, aged 25-74, selected from working telephone banks in the coterminous United States.
 Those queried participated in an initial telephone interview and responded to a mail questionnaire.
-Please see the Descriptions of MIDUS Samples documentation provided by ICPSR for more detailed information.
+Please see the Descriptions of Midlife in the United Sates (MIDUS) Samples documentation provided by ICPSR for more detailed information.